 - In Romans 8:7-8 is one of the most important descriptions of man's moral inability in the Scriptures.
 Read the text several times until you are familiar with its contents, and then explain its meaning.
 What does each of the following phrases teach us about man's inability to obey or please God? - a.
-For the mind that is set on the flesh is hostile to God (v.7).
+Because the mind set on the flesh is hostile toward God (v.7).

-NOTES: The "mind that is set on the flesh" refers to the mind of anyone who is still in an unconverted state, unregenerate, and without Christ.
+NOTES: The "mind set on the flesh" refers to the mind of anyone who is still in an unconverted state, unregenerate, and without Christ.

 b.
-For it does not submit to God's law, indeed, it cannot (v.7).
+For it does not subject itself to the law of God, for it is not even able to do so (v.7).